PedroPotenza/Art-Archive-Front/README.md

 This teis a repository with the website and the documentation about it.
 It was developed using React, Next.js, Typescript, Tailwind and some other technologies.

+To run using docker compose:
+`docker compose up `

 To run the project, use:

 `npm run dev`